Yoga Poses for Lower Back Pain: 6 Gentle Poses That Work

 What should I do if a pose makes my back pain worse instead of better?

 Stop the pose immediately if you experience sharp pain or significant discomfort.
 Back off to a gentler variation or skip that pose entirely until your condition improves.
-Remember that therapeutic yoga should feel relieving, not painful.
+Therapeutic yoga should feel relieving, not painful.
 Focus on the poses that feel good and gradually progress as your body adapts over time.

 How long does it typically take to see improvement in lower back pain with regular yoga practice?